7 Mobile Conversion Rate Tactics for 8 and 9-Figure DTC Brands in 2026

 1. Collect and analyze data

-• Heatmap tools like Mouseflow, Clarity, and Hotjar can show you where users linger on your site, where they click, and what content they read vs. skim.
+• Heatmap tools like Mouseflow, Clarity, and Hotjar to see where users tap, where they linger, and where they bail.

 How users engage with your content